Studying with us in 2021/22

 During this course, you will develop a range of academic and technical skills relevant to the building surveying profession.
 As in industry itself, this course demands a broad range of technical and creative skills.

-Our course is fundamentally based upon the core competencies which are outlined by our accrediting partner, RICS, which gives you a good foundation for your future career.
 We focus on the core technical knowledge, such as building pathology, construction technology and sustainability, as well as the legal framework knowledge required for a career in building surveying.